karttur/geoimagine/_posts/2018/2018-10-17-setup-add-packages.markdown

 ## Packages installed with the above commands

-With the packages listed above a long list of other packages, called dependencies, are also installed.
-The trick is that all will be installed using shared resourices and there will not be any conflicts between different versions.
-A full list of installed packages are reported at the prompt, or you can tell <span class='terminalapp'>conda</span> to list all packages installed with a particular virtual environment:
+Installing the default packages above, results in a long list of also other packages, called dependencies, that are also installed.
+The trick is that all will be installed using shared resources and there will not be any conflicts between different versions.
+A full list of installed packages are reported at the prompt, or you can use <span class='terminalapp'>conda</span> to list all packages installed with a particular virtual environment:

 <span class='terminal'>(geoimagine0) ... $ conda list</span>

-Some of the packages installed with command above, or by setting up the virtual environment with using the defaul packages as sugegsted in [this](*) post, will also include the following packages (among others) for spatial data processing:
+Some of the additional packages installed with the command above include the following packages (among others) for spatial data processing:

  - GDAL
  - fiona